ectaguba/first_raytracer/README.md

 # first_raytracer
 This program requires the SDL2 multimedia library to render the scene.
+The raytracer source file contains algorithms for intersection detection, lights, shadows, and recursive reflections.

 **Scene with origin camera position and default camera rotation:**